 In the United States, compared to 209,000 stay-at-home men, there are 5 million stay-at-home women.

 34. Seriously, the Olympics used to restrict women – a lot.

 In the 1924 Olympic Games, the only sporting event women could enter was ice skating.
 There were 15 women performers.

 35. Wonder Woman broke records.

 In 2017, Wonder Woman was the first superhero film featuring a female lead to be directed by a woman.

 36. Misrepresentation is even rife in the Nobels.

 From 1901 till today only 48 women have received the Nobel Prize.

-Do you have any interesting or fun facts about women that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about women?
+Share them in the comments below!